TomerBenya/BetterWorkout/README.md

 - (5 points) Integrate user authentication
   - I'm going to be using passport for user authentication
-  - And account has been made for testing;
 - (3 points) Write unit tests in mocha

 8 points total out of 8 required points